DataDog/datadog-cloudformation-macro/README.md

 class CdkStack(core.Stack):
     def __init__(self, scope: core.Construct, id: str, **kwargs) -> None:
         super().__init__(scope, id, **kwargs)
-        self.add_transform("DatadogCfnMacro")
+        self.add_transform("DatadogServerlessMacro")
 ```

-Note: For both SAM and CDK deployments, if you did not modify the provided `macro_template.yml` file when you installed the macro, then the name of the macro defined in your account will be `DatadogCfnMacro`.
+Note: For both SAM and CDK deployments, if you did not modify the provided `macro_template.yml` file when you installed the macro, then the name of the macro defined in your account will be `DatadogServerlessMacro`.
 If you have modified the original template, make sure the name of the transform you add here matches the `Name` property of the `AWS::CloudFormation::Macro` resource.

 ## Configuration